MindTheGap-ERC/ShellbedCondensator/README.md

   - _people_ : Folder with pictures of authors
   - _logos_ : Folder with logos
   - _geology_ : Folder with pictures of shell accumulations and stratigraphic columns

+## References

+The model underlying the app is described in

+- Hohmann, N.: Incorporating Information on Varying Sedimentation Rates in Paleontological Analyses.
+PALAIOS, 2021. [doi: 10.2110/palo.2020.038](https://doi.org/10.2110/palo.2020.038)

+## Funding

+Online access to the App is made available by the IDUB programme of Warsaw University